 What is Genmaicha (玄米茶)

-Genmaicha translates to brown rice tea, and the word is derived from Japanese.
+Genmaicha translates to brown rice tea (Genmai = brown rice, and cha = tea), and the word is derived from Japanese.
 It is a mix of Sencha leaves and roasted brown rice.
-Japanese also referred to this green tea as popcorn tea due to the popping sound during roasting, and popped rice looks like popcorn.
-By adding roasted brown rice, green tea gets a healthy quality and makes the taste unique.
-Many people around Japan love this green tea due to its sweet flavor and a pleasant aroma.
+Japanese also referred to this green tea as popcorn tea due to the popping sound during roasting and the fact that popped rice looks like popcorn.
+Adding roasted brown rice gives green tea a healthy quality and makes the taste unique.
+Many people around Japan love this green tea due to its sweet, nutty flavor and pleasant aroma.

-In some parts of Japan, Genmaicha was also called people’s tea because the brown rice was used as a filler to reduce the tea prices.
-In the early days, tea was a luxury and only reserved for the elite.
-Due to lower prices, it was accessible to everyone, and every part of society enjoyed Genmaicha.
+Genmaicha was also called people’s tea because the brown rice was used as a filler to reduce tea prices.
+In the early days (Medieval Japan), tea was a luxury reserved only for the elite which is why Genmaicha was made.
+Due to lower prices, it was accessible to everyone.
 For a traditional and cheaper option, it is often made with bancha leaves, which costs less than the Sencha.

-Traditionally, it is made with bancha, but nowadays, the market offers plenty of variety, and the most common is Sencha Genmaicha, which is made by adding Sencha leaves.
-Some options also include Houji Genmaicha and Gyokuro Genmaicha.
+Traditionally, it is made with bancha, but nowadays, the market offers plenty of variety.
+The most common is Sencha Genmaicha, which is made by adding Sencha leaves.
+The leaves are picked young and early, resulting in a sweet taste.

-Genmaicha, when mixed with matcha, is known as Matcha-iri Genmaicha, which translates to Genmaicha with added powdered tea.
-It has a similar taste as of Genmaicha but often has a bit stronger flavor and more greenish color when brewed.
+When mixed with Matcha, Genmaicha is known as Matcha-iri Genmaicha, which translates to Genmaicha with added powdered tea.
+Matcha comes from young tea leaves pounded and ground into a fine powder.
+It tastes similar to Genmaicha but often has a slightly stronger flavor and a more greenish color when brewed.
+Matcha-iri has a higher caffeine content than Genmaicha, although it is fine as many matcha lovers want to try this tea combination before drinking Genmaicha.

 PREPARATION

-The brown rice is sometimes referred to as rice with the hard covering on the top, but in Genmaicha, white rice is roasted to the point it turns dark brown.
+Brown rice is sometimes referred to as rice with a hard covering on the top, but in Genmaicha, white rice is roasted to the point it turns dark brown.
 Original brown rice is not fragrant when roasted and looks much darker.
-Their husk is taken off, and white rice is used for roasting.
+Their husk is removed, and white rice is used for roasting.

-These rice are roasted until it turns dark, and some rice pops like popcorn, but it is not common with modern machinery as it controls the temperature and adds a much better look.
+These rice are roasted until they turn dark, and some rice pops like popcorn, which is uncommon with modern machinery as it controls the temperature and adds a much better look.
 Roasted rice is known as Genmai and is then mixed with green tea leaves of different varieties.
 The most common proportion level is 1:1, but it varies from vendor to vendor.

 In a traditional method, mochi rice is used in Genmaicha and is considered the highest quality tea due to mochi rice.
-Genmaicha is also made with Japanese rice, called uruchimai, and sometimes by mixing both rice types.
-To make the best-roasted rice with simple and most common methods at home, you have to follow some steps.
+Genmaicha is also made with Japanese rice, called uruchimai, and sometimes, it is mixed with both rice types.
+You have to follow some steps to make the best-roasted rice with simple and most common methods at home.

-First, rice is soaked for some time to make them soft and easy to be steamed.
+First, rice is soaked for some time to make it soft and easy to steam.
 Then the rice is steamed and dried.
 Drying is usually done by using hot air.
-Once it is dried, rice is roasted to the dark brown stage and when rice pops like popcorn.
-It is later cooled and mixed with already processed and stored green tea leaves.
+Once dried, rice is roasted to the dark brown stage and the rice pops like popcorn.
+It is later cooled and mixed with processed and stored green tea leaves.

 BREWING

-Genmaicha is labeled as low-grade tea just like bancha and hojicha and needs high-temperature water to brew, unlike gyokuro, which is high grade and brewed in lower temperatures.
-Bancha Genmaicha requires 85-90 C degrees water, and Sencha Genmaicha needs 80-85 C degrees to brew correctly.
+Genmaicha is labeled as low-grade tea just like Bancha and Hojicha and needs high-temperature water to brew, unlike Gyokuro, which is high grade and brewed in lower temperatures.
+Bancha Genmaicha requires 85-90 degrees water, and Sencha Genmaicha needs 80-85 degrees to brew correctly.
 Follow these steps to make Genmaicha tea at home:

 Use three or four grams of Genmaicha for each cup.